Adrenalism: Overproduction of aldosterone/ Hyperaldosteronism

 The difference between primary hyperaldosteronism and secondary hyperaldosteronism lies in the causation of excess aldosterone, where primary hyperaldosteronism refers to the overproduction of aldosterone from the adrenal glands, and secondary hyperaldosteronism refers to the overactivation of the RAAS system.
 Primary hyperaldosteronism presents as a tumor in the gland, known as Conn Syndrome.
 Secondary hyperaldosteronism may occur from a renin-producing tumor, or other edematous disorders that affect the baroreceptors and juxtaglomerular cells.

 Legs of a Caucasian Woman with Addison's Disease.
 Hypocortisolism causes a chain reaction that leads to hyperpigmentation.

 Hypoadrenalism

 Hypoadrenalism, or adrenal insufficiency, is a condition indicated by the underproduction of hormones that are related to the adrenal glands.
 Underactivity of the adrenal gland is also caused by the adrenal glands, or by other systemic dysfunctions, leading to insufficient production of hormones.
 This can be further classified into Primary Adrenal Insufficiency, where the damaged adrenal glands cannot produce hormones, or Secondary Adrenal Insufficiency, where the pituitary gland does not produce enough ACTH to stimulate the adrenal gland to produce hormones.
-It is important to note that the type of adrenal insufficiency will affect which hormones can or cannot be produced.
+The type of adrenal insufficiency will affect which hormones can or cannot be produced.